-KFY ACHIEVEMENTS

-CONSERVATION OF WILDLIFE AND ECOSYSTEMS

-- I. Minimal landscape lighting so as not to disorientate nightlife (particularly nesting turtles) - 2.
-Planting of indigenous trees and shrubs - 3.
-Almost no painted surfaces - 4.
-No fogging for mosquito or insects - 5.
-Natural mosquito control using an automated ovitrap - 6.
-Lemon grass planted around houses to repel mosquitoes - 7.
-Sunscreen sold on island is reef friendly - 8.
-Petitioning of Singapore port authorities to stop dumping at sea - 9.
-Established a coastal surveillance system to monitor and report on illegal dumping - 10.
-Ensured an undisturbed intertidal zone - 11.
-Two thirds of the island has been preserved as a sanctuary - 12.
-Environmental impact survey undertaken prior to construction - 13.
-Regular surveys of the island's flora and fauna (land and marine) by external consultants - 14.
-Flora and fauna information guides in each guest room - 15.
-Program to protect nesting turtles and monitor their nests. - 16.
-Provided access to the island for researchers

-- studying sea levels - 17.
-Program to eradicate rats that were resident on the island when it was acquired - 18.
-Zoning of Nikoi as a conservation area - 19.
-No trees removed and many new trees planted - 20.
-Working together with Conservation International, an international organisation to support local conservation efforts and the establishment of an MPA (Marine Protected Area) - 21.
-Helped establish and fund a local conservation NGO (Yayasan Ecology) to develop and implement a management plan for the MPA. - 22.
-Funded a comprehensive marine biodiversity survey of the area led by Dr Mark Earmann - 23.
-Dive surveys have confirmed 2 new fish species to man and 219 new species for the area - 24.
-Six species of fish are awaiting confirmation that they are new discoveries - 25.
-Established a monitoring program for the critically endangered Irrawaddy dolphins, Dugong, Whale Shark, Short Clawed Otter and several other rare and endangered species.

-KEY ACHIEVEMENTS

-STAFFING

-- I. English lessons (weekly) and first aid training programs have been offered to all staff - 2.
-Opportunities provided for all staff to learn new skill sets using external trainers (barista training, rock climbing, mixology, scuba, nature, sailing, windsurfing, tennis, cooking, first aid, life saving, wine training, spa, conservation, creative arts, tree felling, workplace harassment, sustainability).
-In addition all staff are provided weekly English lessons - 3.
-External mentors have been introduced to staff in key roles - 4.
-Guest chef visits and performing artists have helped train our staff. - 5.
-Establishment of a staff savings and loan scheme.
+STAFFING 1.
+Opportunities provided for all staff to learn new skill sets using external trainers (barista training, rock climbing, mixology, scuba, nature, sailing, windsurfing, tennis, cooking, first aid, life saving, wine training, spa, conservation, creative arts, tree felling, workplace harassment, sustainability) 2.
+External mentors have been introduced to staff in key roles 3.
+Guest chef visits and performing artists have helped train our staff.
+4. Establishment of a staff savings and loan scheme.
 This is a separate entity managed by staff.
-Staff are now saving on average 20% of their salaries. - 6.
-Introduction of a 5 day working week.
-The norm in Indonesia is a 6 day working week. - 7.
+Staff are now saving on average 20% of their salaries.
+5. Introduction of a 5 day working week.
+The norm in Indonesia is a 6 day working week.6.
 Established a Green Leaders program so that each department can introduce new initiatives and help implement these within their departments.

-COMMUNITY OUTREACH

-- I. Established the Island Foundation to improve education standards and helped to establish sustainable community development programs - 2.
-Performing artists visiting the resort also visit the local villages to provide them with performances. - 3.
-Nikoi has donated numerous free stays to fundraisers held by charities in Singapore. - 4.
-Established a program to allow families of staff to visit and stay on the island - 5.
-Provided equipment, boats and staff in numerous emergency or recovery situations - 6.
-Empowered local business by supporting the family members of staff to supply some of our needs such as bamboo straws, bamboo luggage tags and others - 7.
-Organised twice yearly Coastal Clean Up event for three fishing villages by working together with Bintan Education Board and some elementary schools nearby

-KEY ACHIEVEMENTS

-ENERGY AND WATER CONSUMPTION

-- I. Solar hot water systems installed throughout the property - 2.
-Recycling of water for toilet flush and gardening - 3.
-53kWp solar PV array installed with accompanying battery bank installed (first installed in 2013 and upgraded in 2019) - 4.
-Low voltage LED and CFL lighting used exclusively - 5.
-No tvs, dvds, phones or mini-bar fridges helping to reduce overall consumption of manmade materials and overall energy consumption - 6.
-Naturally dried laundry - 7.
-The reject water from the desalination unit can be reused to top up salt water pool i.e. no salt or chlorine is added - 8.
-Recycling of grey water for watering gardens and toilet flush. - 9.
-Installation of a drinking water treatment plant using rain water.
-Includes soda making facility and remineralisation of the water. - 10.
-Routine quality measurement of drinking water, ground water and wastewater - 11.
-Installation of 1700m2 of catchment area for rainwater harvesting - 12.
-Established a waste water garden system at Kawal as a secondary treatment for treating wastewater
+7. Established a Women's Group to address workplace issues, support career growth, inspire future female leaders, and promote gender equality.
+COMMUNITY OUTREACH Established the Island Foundation to improve education standards and helped to establish sustainable community development programs Performing artists visiting the resort also visit the local villages to provide them with performances.
+Nikoi has donated numerous free stays to fundraisers held by charities in Singapore.
+Established a program to allow families of staff to visit and stay on the island 5.
+Provided equipment, boats and staff in numerous emergency or recovery situations 6.
+Empowered local business by supporting the family members of staff to supply some of our needs such as bamboo straws, bamboo luggage tags and others 7.
+Organised twice yearly Coastal Clean Up event for three fishing villages by working together with Bintan Education Board and some elementary schools nearby 8.
+Helped establish Seven Clean Seas to tackle plastic marine pollution 9.
+CEO, Andrew Dixon, speaks about learnings in responsible tourism at regional and international hotel conferences regularly ENERGY AND WATER CONSUMPTION I. Solar hot water systems installed throughout the property 2.
+Recycling of water for toilet flush and gardening 3.
+53kWp solar PV array installed with accompanying battery bank installed (first installed in 2013 and upgraded in 2019)4.
+Low voltage LED and CFL lighting used exclusively 5.
+No tvs, dvds, phones or mini-bar fridges helping to reduce overall consumption of manmade materials and overall energy consumption 6.
+Naturally dried laundry 7.
+Recycling of grey water for watering gardens and toilet flush.
+8. Installation of a drinking water treatment plant using rain water.
+Includes soda making facility and remineralisation of the water.
+9. Routine quality measurement of drinking water, ground water and wastewater 10.
+Installation of 1700m2 of catchment area for rainwater harvesting I I. Established a waste water garden system at Kawal as a secondary treatment for treating wastewater 12.
+Energy and water usage monitored closely to remain at below industry levels CULTURAL PRESERVATION I. Established the Ubah Rumah artist in residency program to research and promote local culture and arts 2.
+Helped researchers with their WW2 research 3.
+Introduced cultural activities as part of the kids club program 4.
+Sponsored traditional model sailing boat (jong) races WASTE.
+MANAGEMENT I. Recycling of waste (aluminium, glass, paper, cardboard and kitchen waste) 2.
+Banning of single use plastic drinking water bottles 3.
+Implemented a fixed menu to reduce food waste 4.
+Daily cleaning of beaches and removal of garbage 5.
+Organised regular clean ups of neighbouring islands 6.
+Established a micro enterprise for villagers to collect polystyrene foam on nearby beaches and recycle it for fill in bean bags.
+Bean bags made from recycled sails.
+7. Installed an aerobic wastewater treatment plant.

-CULTURAL PRESERVATION

-- I. Helped researchers with their WW2 research - 2.
-Introduced cultural activities as part of the kids club program - 3.
-Sponsored traditional sailing boat (kelok) races

-WASTE MANAGEMENT